 That’s the thing about traveling the world on an Indian passport; frustrating though it is, it is totally worth the chance to breathe, feel and experience a part of the world so different from ours.

-[Looking for visa info for a specific country?
+[Looking for Indian passport visa requirements for a specific country?
 Ctrl+F to find it in the list below]

-I don’t have a house (aka address proof) or a salaried job, yet I’ve managed to score visas to over 40 countries on my Indian passport.
+I don’t have a house (aka address proof) or a salaried job, yet I’ve managed to fulfill the Indian passport visa requirements of over 60 countries.
 Here’s how I do it:

 If you hold an Indian passport, you’ve probably cursed it a fair few times when it comes to ease of travelling.
 I know I have.
 I’ve enviously looked at the passports of German co-passengers, who can travel to 177 countries (out of 218) without applying for a visa in advance.
 Show up at an airport, pick a destination, go.
 Oh, how liberating that must feel.

-On the other hand, our navy blue passport allows entry into a meagre 59 countries, of which a fair few are remote Pacific and Caribbean islands, and cost a fortune to get to.
-But I’m not here to dwell on the miseries and frustrations that travelling with an Indian passport come with.
+On the other hand, our navy blue Indian passport allows visa on arrival for only 59 countries.
+Of those, a fair few are remote Pacific and Caribbean islands, and cost a fortune to get to.
+But I’m not here to dwell on the miseries and frustrations of managing Indian passport visa requirements.
 I’m here to tell you, we can travel nonetheless, and we must.

 - Bhutan: Visa on arrival for 14 days if you fly in to Paro airport; visa on arrival for 7 days if you enter via the land border at Phuentsholing.
 I was asked for proof of accommodation.
 Visa extensions are possible at the immigration office in Thimphu, but only for 6-7 days.